DevMountain/react-2-afternoon/README.md

 }
 ```

-In this method we'll want to make a copy of the `originalEmployee` property on state and assign it to a variable.
+In this method, we'll want to make a copy of the `originalEmployee` property on state and assign it to a variable.
 Then we'll use `setState` to update our `employee` with the new variable we just made and also set `notModified` to `true`.

 ```js
 cancel() {